-Problem Statement 1: HB3 Reading Students continue to struggle to read on grade level when entering First Grade from Kindergarten.
-Root Cause: There is a need to build teacher capacity for reaching students that are not reading on grade level and/or well below grade level.
+Problem Statement 1: HB3 Reading - Students continue to struggle to read on grade level when entering First Grade.
+Root Cause: There is a need to build teacher capacity for reaching students that are reading below grade level or well below grade level.